 More than 200 volunteers assist the AFSC with upkeep and customer service, ensuring guests are warmly welcomed and cared for.
 From a lounge area with a dining table and buffet, to free use of iPads, computers, cell phones, printers and Wi-Fi, to 26 sleeping bunks, it’s truly a home away from home for those serving and their families.

-In early 2017, service members and AFSC volunteers were honored at the AFSC annual dinner where Ed Buyers, a Navy Seal and recent recipient of the Medal of Honor, attended as a distinguished guest.
+In early 2017, service members and AFSC volunteers were honored at the AFSC annual dinner where Ed Byers, a Navy Seal and recent recipient of the Medal of Honor, attended as a distinguished guest.
 Volunteers were awarded pins for 50 hours, 100 hours and even 8,500 hours of service, as a few volunteers have supported the center since it opened in 1970.